 Progressing the Story is where factory.AI comes into play.

 You’ll find this friendly (And emotional) AI that was once in charge of protecting the last remnants of mankind.

-But playing the role of God to underground human colonies was perhaps too hard for her.
+But playing the role of God to underground human colonies was perhaps too hard for them.

-And she lost her temper.
-And she made a mistake.
-And they all died.
+And they lost their temper.
+And they made a mistake.
+And the humans all died.

-And so she has wept without end for a century before our story begins.
+And so factory.AI has wept without end for a century before our story begins.

-I really adore her character, though I can all but smell the air of Tragedy coming off her.
+I really adore their character, though I can all but smell the air of Tragedy coming off them.

-Mark my words, she is cursed.
-Maybe the player too.
+Mark my words, they are cursed.
+Maybe the player is too.

 Contamination and feeding the Girl

 Objects you find may be Contaminated by the Fungus based Plague that wiped out most humans a century ago.
 Contaminated objects will usually function differently depending on their level of Contamination.